Things to do in Airlie Beach

 Indigenous tour, Whitsundays, Queensland

-Indigenous elder Peter Pryor gives me a cultural tour about the Ngaro people
+Indigenous elder Peter Pryor gives me a cultural tour of the Ngaro people

 The story of the Ngaro people after European settlement is quite unpleasant because they were rounded up and moved from the Whitsundays to Palm Island in the mid/late 1800s.
 But it’s great the heritage is being kept alive with tours like this.